 Child Abuse Allegations in Tampa, FL

-A child protection investigator with the Florida Department of Children and Families may attempt to take the child out of your home or require the parent to take certain parenting classes or participate in family counseling.
+A child protection investigator with the Florida Department of Children and Families might attempt to take the child out of your home or require the parents to attend parenting classes or participate in family counseling.

 Under Florida Statutes Section 827.03, the crime of child abuse or aggravated child abuse may be charged as a felony criminal offense with the exact charge depending on the nature of the alleged mental or physical injury to the child.